 Bringing you the latest news & resources in eye health

-CAIRS Treatment
+CAIRS transplant

 A diagram of a cornea with the labels 'reshaped cornea' and 'original cornea'.

-CAIRS (Corneal Allogenic Intrastromal Ring Segments) is the latest, minimally invasive surgical procedure designed to treat progressive corneal conditions such as keratoconus, pellucid marginal degeneration and post-LASIK ectasia.
+CAIRS (Corneal Allogenic Intrastromal Ring Segments) is the latest, minimally invasive surgical procedure designed to treat corneal conditions such as keratoconus, pellucid marginal degeneration and post-LASIK ectasia.

 Who is suitable for a CAIRS procedure?

 CAIRS is ideal for patients suffering from keratoconus, a condition where the cornea thins and bulges into a cone shape, causing severe visual distortion.
 It also benefits individuals with pellucid marginal degeneration, where thinning of the lower cornea leads to irregular astigmatism, and post-LASIK ectasia, characterised by corneal weakening following refractive surgery.
-This procedure is particularly useful for those who cannot tolerate contact lenses or have not achieved success with treatments like corneal cross-linking or synthetic corneal implants.

 What does the procedure involve?